Henilv/IoT-app_sec/README.md

 bash script: curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d

 Check for import libs and import necessary libs.

+Payload is arbitary data with specific contents of the packages in JSON which is sent via terminal